 He is 11 so I had hoped that managing so many other players, watching what they were doing and tracking their picks would be too much for him and would let me get the edge in team selections for the games.

-Not only did everyone track everything really well but my son also told me I should focus on building an attack because at the moment I could field a max of 12 stars was irritating, to say the least.
+Not only did he track everything and everyone exceptionally well but my son also told me I should focus on building an attack because at the moment I could field a max of 12 stars so couldn’t beat my Dads defence, that was irritating, to say the least.
 It meant he also knew the chemistry I had available.

 I was pretty much defeated by that statement but I was also proud he got into my head and everyone else’s by demonstrating how much he could cope with.